ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 | T-MON-CKP | Upstream temperature of the PCK | ?Position - Pending? |
 | T-PDG | Temperature at the PDG | ?Position - Pending? |
 | T-TPT | Temperature at the TPT | ?Position - Pending? |

+Note that some variable names contain terms or acronyms in Portuguese.
+For example: ABER = abertura = opening; CKGL = GLCK; CKP = PCK; ESTADO = state; ANULAR = annulus; JUS = jusante = downstream; MON = montante = upstream.
+Translating all these names into English is a pending issue that will be resolved in future versions of 3W Dataset.

 All instances were generated with observations taken every 1 second.
 In other words, the sampling frequency in all instances is fixed at 1 Hz.